A Pinterest board's virality score seems to be THE recommended stat to look at when evaluating how likely the board is to work for YOUR pins.

 3. Check Saves, Clicks & More with Chrome or Tailwind

-Using my Chrome hack, I'm able to go to any pin that I've pinned to my personal or group boards, and get a specific overview of stats for that specific pin URL.
+Using my Chrome hacks, I'm able to go to any pin that I've pinned to my personal or group boards, and get a specific overview of stats for that specific pin URL.
 Note this is NOT the same as the aggregate stats of multiple pins using the same image!

 This hack is a little tedious because it involves looking at a pin's source code, and there can be a bit of a delay, as with Tailwind stats.
 But if you really want to dig in to get a more accurate picture of exactly which pins on a particular board got any saves or clicks, or to compare to either of the methods above, it's worth a try!